In this post, you’ll find:

 For companies purchasing carbon credits to meet their climate goals, ensuring that those credits come from high quality projects is crucial.
 While there are many factors to consider when evaluating project quality, additionality is by far the most important.
 Understanding this principle is fundamental because it directly impacts the quality and integrity of carbon credits.
 If a carbon credit is not additional, it effectively has no impact and does not bring your company or our planet closer to net zero.
 Relying on non-additional credits for climate claims can also expose your company to accusations of greenwashing and other reputational risks.

 In this blog, we deep dive into what additionality actually means, challenges in the assessment process, and how you can ensure your projects are additional.
+You can also see our blogpost on "What are Carbon Credits?" to get a refresher on the basics.

 A carbon project is considered additional when its emissions reductions or removals would not have occurred without the funding from carbon credits.
 The project must go beyond 'business as usual,' and provide genuine environmental benefits that would not otherwise have happened.
 Additionality is complex to measure as there are multiple factors that impact it; we dive into some considerations below.